icml22submitter/ICML22_submission/README.md

 ### Feature extraction
-The extraction is done with the Opensmile library, all the files concerned are in the folder "data\_preparation/" and it involves three steps :
+The extraction is done using the Opensmile library, all the files concerned are in the folder "data\_preparation/" and it involves three steps :
 - Extracting the signal features using the two scripts
 - Mixing the two sets of features
 - Normalizing the values per feature